5 Letter Words That Start With MO

 Noun : (informal) Money, cash.

-Noun : Obsolete form of mullah. [(Islam) A religious scholar and teacher of sharia law.]
+Noun : Obsolete form of mullah. [(Islam) An honorific title for a scholar of theology and sharia law.]

 moria